Get Over 250 Recipes

 Nuts and seeds can be a wonderful addition to a healthy diet, but if you have a virus, decreasing your intake of the amino acid arginine and increasing your intake of lysine can help your body heal.
 With proper nutrition, you'll lower your likelihood of suffering from common viruses.

-The Body Ecology Living Cookbook has tasty and delicious low-arginine solutions for everyone, including people following vegetarian and raw food diets.
-It also contains flavorful recipes with key foods mentioned in this article, like Heidi's Onion Pie with amaranth crust.
+If you’re ready to start the healing process and need to get a virus under control, we urge you to begin with our complete 4-10 day Antiviral Protocol.
+The Body Ecology Living Cookbook also has tasty and delicious low-arginine solutions for everyone, including people following vegetarian and raw food diets.
+It contains flavorful recipes with key foods mentioned in this article, like Heidi's Onion Pie with amaranth crust.

 Nuts and seeds are known to be healthy foods — unless you have a viral infection.
 When you’re sick, nuts and seeds can encourage the growth of viruses in the body.
 The reason?
 They contain the amino acid arginine in high levels, which has been known to trigger attacks of herpes-like viruses and further the growth of low-grade viral infection.

 If you are trying to recover from a viral infection, arginine-rich nuts and seeds are best to avoid.

 While viruses do not respond to antibiotics, improving your diet can help to support healing in the body.
 You can strengthen your body’s natural defense by reducing arginine intake while increasing the intake of another basic amino acid called lysine.
 Antiviral lysine can help to strengthen immunity and protect against viral outbreaks.